Breadcrumbs

 Allergy symptoms in children can be hard for both child and parents, especially when it comes to managing them or avoiding certain allergens.
 Learn more about managing children’s allergies on our blog, or download our annual allergy guide for families to take control of allergy and hay fever symptoms.

-Allergic Reactions: Are allergies dangerous?
+Are allergies dangerous?

 Allergic reactions can vary in severity from person to person, and often you may find yourself suffering from only very mild symptoms.
 This can depend on your sensitivity to certain allergens.

-After allergy exposure, some people have milder symptoms, such as itching, sneezing or wheezing, but in some people allergies can trigger anaphylaxis shock, which is a severe allergic reaction that requires emergency medical attention.
+Some people's allergies can trigger anaphylaxis shock, which is a severe allergic reaction that requires emergency medical attention.
 Symptoms of anaphylaxis include the swelling of the tongue, throat and lips, difficulty breathing, a wheeze, dizziness and collapse.

 If you suspect that you are having an anaphylaxis reaction, you should use your epinephrine /adrenaline pen (also called an autoinjector) if you carry one, then call 999.